 Volunteering in Tonga

-The Kingdom of Tonga is a Polynesian country with magnificent natural beauty rarely matched elsewhere in the world.
+Discover volunteering opportunities in Tonga, a Polynesian country with magnificent natural beauty rarely matched elsewhere in the world.

-The Kingdom of Tonga is a stunning nation with a variety of landscapes from rugged volcanic slopes, to low-lying coral islands, and pristine sandy beaches colour Tonga’s 169 islands, 36 of which are inhabited by the population of 104,000.
+The Kingdom of Tonga is a stunning nation with a variety of landscapes, from rugged volcanic slopes, to low-lying coral islands.
+Pristine sandy beaches colour Tonga’s 169 islands, 36 of which are inhabited by the population of 104,000.
 The majority of people live on the main island, Tongatapu, which is home to the capital city of Nuku’alofa.

 After an unforgettable year volunteering as an economic policy analyst with the Tongan Government, Madeleine Legge kept her volunteering experience alive after she returned home.

 Life as a volunteer in Tonga